jingjing529/ai-calendar-agent/README.md

 # Cal-E: AI Calendar Agent

 An intelligent calendar assistant that helps you manage your Google Calendar through natural language conversations.
-Built with Next.js, Deno, and Claude AI.
+Built with Next.js and Zypher.

 ## ✨ Features